 However, with the technology available to us today, it’s easier than ever to create custom documents for every reader by means of modular content.

 Modular content is the practice of creating one extensive master document that contains everything every single one of your readers would possibly be interested in.
-The master doc is not designed to be shared externally, but it allows internal parties to pick and choose what to include from it as they build their own version for each person.
+The master doc is not designed to be shared externally.
+Instead, it allows internal parties to pick and choose what to include from it as they build their own version for each person.

-They’re not writing or designing new content, but the result is the same: the reader is given a unique version of the content that only contains the sections that are of most relevance or interest to them.
+They’re not writing or designing new content, but the result is the same.
+The reader is given a unique version of the content that only contains the sections of most relevance or interest to them.

 With the right technology and workflows in place, this process can take mere minutes.